Operator learning meets inverse problems: A probabilistic perspective: Learning inverse problem solvers

 \subsection{Mathematical formulation}

 This subsection aims to make the inverse map learning problem more precise.
-We work under the model \eqref{eqn:ip_main}, that is, $y=\cG(u)+\eta$.
-Suppose that $(\cU, \sfd_\cU)$ is a metric space of parameters and $(\cY,\sfd_\cY)$ is a metric space of data.
-Both spaces are assumed to be infinite-dimensional.
+We work under the additive model \eqref{eqn:ip_main}, that is, $y=\cG(u)+\eta$.
+Suppose that $\cU$ is a Banach space of parameters and $\cY$ is a Banach space of data.
+Let $\sfd_\cU$ and $\sfd_\cY$ denote the metrics induced by the norms on $\cU$ and $\cY$, respectively.
+Both $\cU$ and $\cY$ are assumed to be infinite-dimensional.
 We view

 as a mapping from its domain $(\domain(\cG), \sfd_\cU)$ into $\cY$.
-The introduction of the set $\domain(\cG)\subseteq\cU$ is necessary in many inverse problems because although $\cG$ may be well-defined on the whole of the metric space $\cU$, often it is only injective on a smaller set (thus guaranteeing unique solutions of the noiseless inverse problem).
+The introduction of the set $\domain(\cG)\subseteq\cU$ is necessary in many inverse problems because although $\cG$ may be well-defined on the whole of the Banach space $\cU$, often it is only injective on a smaller set (thus guaranteeing unique solutions of the noiseless inverse problem).
 This is the case for EIT from \cref{ex:eit}, where even smaller sets are identified such that the restriction of $\cG$ to these sets has a uniformly continuous inverse \cite{harrach2019uniqueness}.
 Thus, this subsection assumes that $\domain(\cG)$ is chosen such that the inverse map $\Psi^\star$ defined by

 is uniformly continuous on its domain

 We denote the modulus of continuity of $\Psi^\star$ by $\omega^\star$.
 In \cref{ex:eit} on EIT, $\omega^\star$ is the logarithmic function on the right-hand side of \eqref{eqn:stability_eit_inside_range}.
 From \eqref{eqn:inverse_map_domain}, we see that $\domain(\Psi^\star)$ equals the range $\image(\cG)$ of the forward map $\cG$ in \eqref{eqn:forward_map}.
 For nonlinear inverse problems, identification of $\domain(\cG)$ and hence $\domain(\Psi^\star)$ is often a challenging PDE analysis question in its own right.